petraratkai/ISSIE_DrawBlock/README-tl319.md

 ### Analysis of how/why code works

-* Will demo all orientations of end point.
+* Will demo all orientations of end points.
 * Will demo radial wire rendering
 * Will demo jump wire rendering
 * Will demo modern wire rendering